 Clear My Record

 In 2016, we launched an online intake tool to connect people with the legal aid they need to navigate California’s expungement process.
 With this tool, our team helped 27,000 people get connected to legal aid services.
 But we also saw firsthand how the petition-based process wasn’t working.
 We wanted to go beyond tweaking the status quo to re-envision the whole process of record clearance so that it would be accessible to anyone and everyone who needs it.
 So in 2018, we shifted our focus to automatic record clearance.

-Clear My Record works with communities and helps state governments leverage technology and human-centered design to advance automatic record clearance.
+The Clear My Record team works with communities, advocates, and government to leverage technology and human-centered design to advance automatic record clearance.
 The goal of this work is to clear all eligible criminal records in the U.S.

 This work became part of a new era for record clearance policies in America.
 We began to see a future in which eligible records would be cleared automatically as a routine function of government.
 To get there, we needed to think big, and our work in California showed that it was possible.

-Code for America became a steering committee member of the Clean Slate Initiative.
-This bipartisan national movement supports state legislative campaigns to replace petition-based record clearance processes with automated clearance processes.
+Code for America is a founding member of the Clean Slate Initiative.
+This bipartisan national movement supports state legislative campaigns to move away from relying primarily on the petition-based record clearance processes and move towards automated clearance processes that are initiated by government.
 The initiative also works to expand the number and types of records eligible to be cleared.

-Automatic record clearance, also known as “Clean Slate” policies, are now in place in states like Pennsylvania, Utah, and Michigan.
+In addition to Utah, automatic record clearance, also known as “Clean Slate” policies, are now in place in states like Pennsylvania, Michigan, Connecticut, California, and Delaware.
 But there is still work to be done.
-More policies need to change across the country to fundamentally improve the process of record clearance.
+We need to ensure laws are implemented effectively, and more policies need to change across the country to fundamentally improve the process of record clearance.

 11 best practices for creating high-impact, implementable policies that clear conviction records—automatically.

 Ushering in a new era for record clearance, and what's next for relief